 • Fun clean up play with soap, water, and toys (instead of antimicrobials that kill probiotics, along with undesirable microbes).

-To further encourage kids’ gut health, you’ll also want to supplement with a high-quality probiotic like PRO-Kids, and an oral formula for dental and ENT health, like PRO-Kids ENT.
-And to make sure kids are giving their team all the nutrition it needs to do its best, you might also want to mix some organic prebiotic powder into their favorite soft foods and smoothies.
+To further encourage kids’ gut health, you’ll also want to supplement with a high-quality probiotic like PRO-Kids, and an oral formula to support dental and ENT health, like PRO-Kids ENT.
+And to make sure kids are giving their team all the nutrition it craves to do its best, you might also want to mix some organic prebiotic powder into their favorite soft foods and smoothies.

 Making friends with their probiotic gut bugs gives kids a sense of agency as they take responsibility for their lives and health at an early age.
 The process will spark their imaginations right away, and reward them with glowing wellness for years to come.

 1. Bacteria - National Library of Medicine - PubMed Health. (n.d.).
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmedhealth/PMHT0022589/

 2. Ursell, L. K., Metcalf, J. L., Parfrey, L. W., & Knight, R. (2012).
 Defining the human microbiome.
 Nutrition Reviews, 70, S38-S44. doi:10.1111/j.1753-4887.2012.00493.x